DannyM9021/cecs450/README.md

 ###  Caffeine Consumption
 In graph [1], we can see that although the majority of respondent does not drink coffee or any caffeine at all.
 People at age 25 - 40 drank 25mg to 75mg 24 hours prior to bed time.
 Lets see if caffeine consumption affect sleep efficiency

+Although caffeine consumption is believed to worsen sleep quality, our dataset shows differently.
+In graph [], the median of sleep efficiency decreased slightly from 0.82 to 0.80 at 0mg to 50mg caffeine consumption.
+At 75 to 200mg caffeine consumption, the median of sleep efficiency goes up to 0.8 - 0.9.
+However, as shown in graph [1], the data for caffeine consumption above 100 mg is relatively small, so it's difficult to draw firm conclusions about the relationship between caffeine consumption and sleep efficiency at these higher levels.
+Therefore, given the limitations of the data, it is not possible to say definitively whether caffeine consumption has a positive or negative impact on sleep efficiency.

+### Alcohol Consumption

 ## Conclusion